NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/Launch3DslicerViaClickableUrlsForViewingIdcDataViaSliceridcbrowserAndIdcIndex/README.md

    * user interacts with IDC Portal, which includes URLs at the study/series level for the types of data that can be handled by Slicer (exclude SM)
    * when user clicks on a Slicer URL
        * if user has Slicer installed, but no SlicerIDCBrowser extension - the only handler available is the default one - should it detect that extension is missing and inform user that it is needed?
-       * if user has Slicer and extension installed - open Slicer, select SlicerIDCBrowser, populate information in the GUI about what is being downloaded and automatically trigger the download and load into scene - need to discuss how to do error checking and alert user if certain series cannot be loaded
+       * if user has Slicer and extension installed - open Slicer, select SlicerIDCBrowser, populate information in the GUI about what is being downloaded and automatically trigger the download and load into scene - need to discuss how to do error checking and alert user if certain series cannot be loaded. @vkt1414 thinks it may add delay and should just load the downloaded data into scene.
        * if user does not have Slicer - probably nothing can be done, it won't work - 404

 ## Approach and Plan